cedwards036/write-a-sql-query/episodes/ep000003_how_to_make_a_pivot_table_without_really_trying/full_script.md

 standard SQL, without using any special database-specific functionality.

 ### CASE statements
-Ok, let's start by running simple `SELECT *` from the product sales table to remind ourselves what we are dealing with.
+Ok, let's start by taking a look at the product sales table to remind ourselves what we are dealing with.
 We have a sale_date column which we want in the final output, so I'll just put that in our SELECT statement here.
 Then we have these two columns for product_type and quantity.
 In the final output,